Veerasamy: Reception

-Rediff.com wrote "The story breaks into a song every few minutes and watching Rajendar romancing in his rainbow coloured costumes and clumsy dancing is sure to tickle your funny bone.
+Sriram Iyer of Rediff.com wrote "The story breaks into a song every few minutes and watching Rajendar romancing in his rainbow coloured costumes and clumsy dancing is sure to tickle your funny bone.
 The action sequences, however, are well choreographed.
 The movie has a number of monologues of varying durations from Rajendar -- he launches into a soliloquy at the drop of a hat.
 Making no secret of his political inclinations, Rajendar makes liberal references to his son Simbu, which is totally unrelated to the story".
-Kollywood Today wrote "Too many characters and parallel story makes story too difficult to understand, and T.R lengthy dialogue tuned down well too".
-The Hindu wrote, "Not that the film is devoid of good aspects but they are nullified with Rajendar as the hero".
+S. R. Ashok Kumar of The Hindu wrote, "Not that the film is devoid of good aspects but they are nullified with Rajendar as the hero".
 Ananda Vikatan stated that marks could be given to test, but wondered how to give marks to a poisonous test, and refused to give marks to this film.
+Malini Mannath of Chennai Online wrote, "One can admire TR for his persistence and extreme confidence in handling so many departments.
+But it's another matter that the result is far from satisfactory and from what he may have intended".
+Lajjavathi of Kalki wrote that after Imsai Arasan 23rd Pulikecei, this film gave the satisfaction of watching a full-length comedy film.